aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 ```

 The CLI is also configured to make use of the GSI1's sort key if you provide the right values.
-Narrow down the results from our query further by specifying a time range:
+Narrow down the results from your query further by specifying a time range:
 <!-- !test in get-tickets-email-date -->
 ```bash
 ./employee-portal get-tickets --assignee-email able@gmail.com --start 2022-10-07T14:32:25 --end 2022-10-07T16:32:25